Dre Campbell Farm

 11. Slugs and Snails

-Slugs and SnailsSlugs and snails are not insects but are common garden pests.
-They are most active in gardens where it is damp and/or shady.
+Slugs and SnailsSlugs and snails are not insects but common garden pests.
+They are most active in damp and/or shady gardens.

 You can spot them in well-mulched areas or under rocks.
 They are most active at night and chew large holes in plants while feeding.

-They typically eat rotting vegetation as well as plants like hostas, cabbage, lettuce, and basil.
+They typically eat rotting vegetation and plants like hostas, cabbage, lettuce, and basil.

 12. Ants